Tejasree3848/moovup-poc1/README.md

 Project setup
 In the project directory, you can run:

-#To create the node_modules
+# To create the node_modules
 npm install
-# or

 yarn install

-Compiles and hot-reloads for development npm start
+# Compiles and hot-reloads for development

+npm start
-# or
+or
 yarn start

 Please open the browser http://localhost:3000/